By Paul Berge

 Leora’s Letters, by Joy Neal Kidney, is meticulously researched, humbling in delivery, and never dull.
 Precious is the storyteller who can pull that off.
 You can find both the print and audio version on Amazon.

 Paul Berge, masthead writer for AVweb, is the author of several books, including my favorite Aeromancy.
-He’s also a veteran, pilot, writer, has had his own radio program called “Rejection Slip Theater,” hosted an Iowa travel series on IPT, and so poignantly narrated Leora’s Letters for Audible earlier this year.
+He’s also a veteran, pilot, writer, has had his own radio program called “Rejection Slip Theater,” and hosted an Iowa travel series on IPT.